aws-samples/sample-amazon-ivs-aiortc-demos/channels-subscribe/README.md

 2. **Install Python dependencies:**

     ```bash
-    pip install -r requirements.txt
+    pip install -r ../requirements.txt
     ```

+> [!NOTE]
-    _Note: The `requirements.txt` file is located in the root directory of the project and contains dependencies for all sub-projects._
+> The `requirements.txt` file is located in the root directory of the project and contains dependencies for all sub-projects.

 3. **Configure AWS credentials** (for Bedrock analysis):
     ```bash